raspberrypilearning/friend-frame/en/step_8.md

 - Save and run the code.
 Your RGB LED should blink blue when connected to WiFi.

-- Post a specific message ("frame-b") to your topic.
+- Post a specific message ("rajib") to your topic.
 Your RGB LED should turn green.

 - Post a different message (e.g. "hello") to your topic.